English

 Dissertation Advising

-Students should assemble a group of faculty members to supervise the dissertation.
-Several supervisory arrangements are possible: students may work with a committee of three faculty members who share nearly equal responsibility for advising, or with a committee consisting of a principal faculty adviser and a second and third reader.
+Students assemble a group of faculty members to supervise the dissertation.
+Several supervisory arrangements are possible: students may work with a committee of three faculty members who share nearly equal responsibility for advising, or with a committee consisting of a principal faculty advisor and a second and a third reader.
 In the first scenario, one of the three faculty members will be asked to serve as a nominal chair of the committee; in the second scenario, the principal advisor serves as chair.
-If the scope of the project requires it, students should consult the DGS about including a fourth faculty advisor from a department other than English or from another university.
+If the scope of the project requires it, students should consult the DGS about including a faculty advisor from a department other than English or from another university.
+Students should refer to the Handbook for Students for more information on the policy regarding the composition of dissertation committees.

 The Dissertation

-The doctoral dissertation is expected to be an original and substantial work of scholarship or criticism, excellent in form and content.
+The doctoral dissertation should be an original and substantial work of scholarship or criticism, excellent in form and content.
 The department accepts dissertations on a great variety of topics involving a broad range of approaches to literature.
-It sets no specific page limits, preferring to give students and directors as much freedom as possible.
+A typical dissertation consists of an Introduction and three to four body chapters, but the department sets no specific page limits, preferring to give students and advisors as much freedom as possible.

 Dissertation Defense

-The Dissertation Defense will be a necessary part of receiving the PhD, though it will not be a pass/fail examination.
-The defense is required for all students who entered the program in 2007 or after.
+The dissertation defense is a necessary part of receiving the PhD, but it is not a pass/fail examination and comes after the dissertation committee’s official acceptance of the dissertation.
+The defense is required for all students who entered the program in 2007 or after, and can be scheduled once the dissertation committee agrees the dissertation is ready to be accepted for the doctoral degree.

 The form of the defense is as follows: